apache/activemq-artemis/docs/user-manual/en/clusters.md

 default will be used which is `org.apache.activemq.artemis.api.core.client.loadbalance.RoundRobinConnectionLoadBalancingPolicy`.

-The parameter `loadBalancingPolicyClassName` can be set on the URI to configure what load balancing policy to use:
+The parameter `connectionLoadBalancingPolicyClassName` can be set on the URI to configure what load balancing policy to use:

-    tcp://localhost:61616?loadBalancingPolicyClassName=org.apache.activemq.artemis.api.core.client.loadbalance.RandomConnectionLoadBalancingPolicy
+    tcp://localhost:61616?connectionLoadBalancingPolicyClassName=org.apache.activemq.artemis.api.core.client.loadbalance.RandomConnectionLoadBalancingPolicy

 The set of servers over which the factory load balances can be determined in one of two ways: